dbachelder/CreditCardEntry/README.md

 CreditCardEntry
 =========

-# Version History

-###4/2/2013
- - Initial Commit

-###5/11/2013
- - Updated Demo added screenshots

-###4/7/2015
- - Made zip code optional (app:include_zip="false")
- - added callback when data entry is complete and card is valid
- - optionally specify helper text color in XML attrs

-###4/8/2015
- - Always return CreditCard object when requested even when invalid

-###4/18/2015
- - Made helper optional (app:include_helper="false")
- - Fixed a ton of lint warnings
- - Fixed vertical alignment of form fields
- - Fixed over excited animation scroll
- - Last 4 of card now tappable to enter edit mode
- - updated image assets

 # Introduction

 This library provides an elegant form for credit card entry that can be easily added to a activity or fragment.
 Regex is used to validate credit card types and a Luhn check is performed on the card numbers.
 This form was inspired by the credit entry UI on Square.

-Smooth interface
+ - Smooth interface
-Identifies credit card type
+ - Identifies credit card type
-Hides number for privacy
+ - Hides number for privacy
+ - Supports VISA, MasterCard, Discover and AMEX

 ![][1]